joshimmel/academic-kickstart/content/post/clay_oven/index.md

 ---
-title: Cob - A Clay, Sand, and Straw Story (March 2024)
+title: Cob - A Clay, Sand, and Straw Story (June 2024)
 summary: Celebrating 1 Year with a Backyard Pizza Oven
 tags:
 - Sediment